NganBao0206/codification_law_infiniThree/README.md

 - Discussion forum
 - Chat bot
 - Contact: provides a JWT-protected API endpoint for sending reports via email.
 It uses Flask and JWT to authenticate users and send email reports with the content and subject provided from the request.

-2. Open your terminal and run the command: `pip install pytest`

 # Authors
   1. Nguyen Kim Bao Ngan